 The film industry and pop culture has given us a wild image of artificial intelligence – spanning from a glitchy computer program to omnipresent digital overlords.
 But all this imagination hasn’t given us a realistic framework of understanding AI of today.

 Gartner defines Artificial Intelligence (AI) as the application of ‘advanced analysis and logic-based techniques, including machine learning, to interpret events, support and automate decisions, and take actions.’
-AI is a big overarching term used to discuss techniques that mimic human ‘intelligence’ such as pattern recognition, language processing and more.
+AI is a big overarching term used to discuss techniques that mimic human ‘intelligence’ such as pattern recognition, language processing in a more practical and efficient manner.

-But this does not mean they can suddenly think and work exactly like humans.
-AI is bound to strictly logic and rules-based frameworks that are heavily on timely and accurate human input to effectively process data.
-This straight-laced structure is why AI has largely been limited to repetitive tasks and struggles when more nuance is required.
+AI is bound to strict logic such as rules-based frameworks that are reliant on accurate human input.
+So far AI has largely been limited to repetitive tasks and will evolve to undertake more complex tasks where more nuance is required.

 Will AI replace project managers?

-Quick answer: No. While AI excels in repetitive tasks without the constraints of biological or emotional burdens, they have yet to be able to handle highly nuanced tasks and are yet to be able to completely manage even the simplest of projects on their own.
-AI’s role in project management is to assist, not replace.
+Quick answer: No. Where AI excels in routine tasks without the constraints of biological inputs, the technology developed so far has yet to be able to handle more complex tasks, particularly tens of thousands of tasks that a project manager may undertake, even in the simplest of projects.
+AI’s role in project management is to augment and only replace simplistic, elemental tasks that distract and occupy too much of a project manager’s time and focus.
 As they help automate the more tedious tasks of project management, project managers can focus on handling human-centric tasks such as strategic thinking, ideation, problem-solving, communication, team-building, and more.

-Though they may not replace project managers directly, they definitely will change the role of project managers from mere ‘managers’ to ‘leaders’ that strive to integrate AI capabilities with their teams to achieve the best results.
-AI will help project managers focus on what is really important and it is the development of those skills that will make project managers more valuable than ever.
-PMI’s Pulse Report: AI @ Work shows that while project manager roles are shifting, their jobs are not decreasing.
-Rather, 27% of project managers stated that project management jobs would increase in the next three years due to AI.
+Though AI may not replace project managers completely, it will definitely change the role of project managers from ‘managers’ to ‘leaders’.
+AI will help project managers focus on what is really important and it is the development of those skills that will make project managers more valuable than ever, according to PMI’s Pulse Report: AI @ Work.
+This report shows that while AI will be taking over many project manager tasks and activities, 27% of project managers believe that project management jobs will still increase in the next three years even with the AI becoming more dominant.

 Make sure to find out the most in-demand skills of future project managers to best prepare yourself for the oncoming AI revolution.